ursucodrin/ursucodrin/README.md

 ursucodrin/ursucodrin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Cooking and baking
+Travelling
+Computing
+Learning a new skill
+Editing
+Hiking